 How to Reduce Dust Mites in Your Home

-In order to reduce the frequency allergic or asthmatic symptoms related to dust mites, there are a few things you should do.
+In order to reduce the frequency of allergic or asthmatic symptoms related to dust mites, there are a few things you should do.
 While basic cleanliness is enormously important, be sure to implement these simple, effective strategies too.

 Dust mites thrive in humid environments, so it is best to keep your home at less than 50% humidity.
 Dehumidifiers are effective and inexpensive.
 In dry climates, opening the windows can also help release excess humidity in the home.

 As their name implies, dust mites thrive in the presence of dust.
 When dusting your home, use a wet cloth or mop.
 Be wary of using a traditional duster, as it’s likely to just stir the dust around the home without actually picking it up.
 Cleaning carpets, or eliminating them completely, can also be a huge help.
 Your bed is a huge dust mite magnet so wash your bedding at least once a week to reduce dust mite accumulation.

 Nearly everyone can benefit from a high-quality air filter, especially since it’s not just dust mites you need to be concerned with.
 HEPA air filters remove more than dust mites, they also remove a lot of the most concerning environmental toxins that are floating around.